Section 5 Grants Pilot

 Section 5 of the Digital Accountability and Transparency Act (DATA Act) of 2014, Public Law Number 113-101, required the Federal government to “establish a pilot program with the participation of appropriate Federal agencies to facilitate the development of recommendations for:

 - Standardized reporting elements across the Federal government (§5(b)(1)(A));

 - The elimination of unnecessary duplication in financial reporting (§5(b)(1)(B)); and

 - The reduction of compliance costs for recipients of Federal awards (§5(b)(1)(C))."

-HHS DATA Act Program Management Office (DAP) is the executing agent of the Section 5 Grants Pilot (Pilot) for the Office of Management and Budget (OMB).
-Participation is open to Federal grant recipients.
+HHS served as the executing agent of the Section 5 Grants Pilot (Pilot) for the Office of Management and Budget (OMB), and participation was open to Federal grant recipients.

-Through engagements with stakeholders, HHS gathered information on aspects of the grant reporting process that have been identified as potentially burdensome.
-Using feedback received from these stakeholders, DAP developed a Pilot framework which included six Pilot Test Models focused on ways in which the statutory requirements of the Pilot could be met.
+Through engagements with stakeholders, HHS gathered information on aspects of the grant reporting process that were identified as potentially burdensome.
+Using feedback received from these stakeholders and considering the phases of the Federal grants lifecycle, HHS developed six Pilot Test Models to meet the statutory requirements.

-Currently, DAP is developing recommendations for OMB to include in the report for Congress based on Test Model survey results.
+HHS developed recommendations for OMB to include in the Report for Congress based on Test Model survey results.

 Section 5 Grants Pilot Test Models

-The intent of the Section 5 Grants Pilot is to test tools that meet the Section 5 Pilot requirements.
-The following tables outline the Section 5 Grants Pilot Test Models.
+The intent of the Section 5 Grants Pilot was to test tools that met the Section 5 Pilot requirements.
+Participants were asked to partake in the following Section 5 Grants Pilot Test Models: